CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-10.md

 all movement/hazard phases, before the site phase starts.
 Companies at the same Haven/Darkhaven site may join at this time.
-If companies would join at the end of the movement/hazard phase such that the company composition rules are violated, one company of the hazard player零 choice must return to its site of origin.
+If companies would join at the end of the movement/hazard phase such that the company composition rules are violated, one company of the hazard player's choice must return to its site of origin.
 If two companies join at a site, cards affecting one of the companies now affect them both.
 Removing the site of origin and resetting to hand size are simultaneous actions, and they are the last actions in any movement/hazard phase.
-This means a moving company is not at a site until the site phase. [effective 11/17/97]
+This means a moving company is not at a site until the site phase. \[effective 11/17/97]

 Movement